nikitavoloboev/data/focusing/rules.md

 ## Wiki

 - Share everything I know and need to reference in the wiki.
 Document my life and reflect.
-- Describe links on the same line with `-` separator (if needs more description, then sub dash).
+- Describe links on the same line with `-` separator.
 - Interlink entries between each other within wiki where necessary.
 Don't over do it.
 - Don't repeat myself or anyone else.
 If something has already been said either by me or someone else, link to it (especially in this wiki).
 - Try to use other services for logging and other things where possible.
 Like in the case of [Letterboxd](https://letterboxd.com/nikitavoloboev/) and its Lists feature.
 It's better to make lists there and link to the lists from wiki.
 Find the right tool for the job.
 The wiki should act as a glue between things.